emilfabian/ObsLeadEngine/README.md

 ## How to Use
 To utilize our API Connector, your integration will require a unique API key provided by the partner team at Obsidione.
 This key is unique and essential for authenticating requests and ensuring secure communication between your webform and our backend systems.
 Please contact us to obtain your unique API key.
 LSI key numbers are strong encryption codes which is obtained from the partner team, which is applicable for certain industries.

 Please remember to validate the CurrentTimestamp to match the current Norwegian time (DDMMYY MMSSII UTC).
-If a timestamp is incorrect to server time, the request will fail with error 500.
+If a timestamp is incorrect to server time (with a slight secret security delay), the request will fail with error 500.

 We recommend sending the information via Axios to ensure the best compatibility.
 Please see below for a super-simple example of how to use Axios with the POST method.